Why Kyle Kuzma Is the Last Lakers Youngster Standing

 But the Lakers prioritized Kuzma's 18.7 points per game last season versus Hart's 7.8.
 With LeBron James, Davis and potentially enough spending power to add one more star, Kuzma is ideal to round out the team's scoring arsenal.

-If the Lakers can actually sign a player like Kawhi Leonard, Kyrie Irving, Kemba Walker or Jimmy Butler, they will be nearly impossible to stop offensively with four primary scorers, including Kuzma.
+If the Lakers can actually sign a player like Kawhi Leonard, Kyrie Irving, Kemba Walker or Jimmy Butler, they will be nearly impossible to stop offensively, with four primary scorers including Kuzma.
 The rest of the roster will probably be a combination of role players who can shoot and defend, perhaps with a few veterans chasing a ring.

 Last summer, the Lakers could have kept Randle, but he was up for a contract, and the team was focused on acquiring All-Stars.
 L.A. wasn't ready to invest in a younger player like Randle, who went on to average a career-high 21.4 points per game with the Pelicans.